kb3gzo/bb-rad/README.md

 ### Logs Reporting

-    * daloRADIUS Log
+    * BB-RAD Log
-      daloRADIUS keeps a log file for all the actions it performs itself (viewing pages, form actions like deleting users, creating new hotspots, queries submission as in performing user accounting and more)
+      BB-RAD keeps a log file for all the actions it performs itself (viewing pages, form actions like deleting users, creating new hotspots, queries submission as in performing user accounting and more)
     * RADIUS Server Log